GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Background

-where $\phi(\cdot)$ is the standard normal density function, and $\sigma_C^0>0$ and $\sigma_C^1>0$ are standard deviations, which are sometimes assumed equal.
-The probabilities $Pr(\st=0)$ and $Pr(\st=1)$ may be estimated first using data from the treatment group, since Assumption \ref{ass:rand} implies that $Pr(\st=1|Z=1)=Pr(\st=1)$.
-Given these estimates and \eqref{eq:mixtureModel}, parameters $\muc0$ and $\muc1$ may be estimated using maximum likelihood, method of moments, or Bayesian techniques.
+The probabilities $\Pr(\st=0)$ and $\Pr(\st=1)$ may be estimated first using data from the treatment group, since Assumption~\ref{ass:rand} implies that $\Pr(\st=1|Z=1)=\Pr(\st=1)$.
+Given these estimates and~\eqref{eq:mixtureModel}, parameters $\muc0$ and $\muc1$ may be estimated using maximum likelihood, method of moments, or Bayesian techniques.

-This approach has a number of setbacks.
-First, the conditional normality assumption is untestable and limiting.
+This approach has several problems.
+First, the assumption of a conditional parametric model is untestable and limiting.
 Unfortunately, even when it holds, mixture model estimates can be unreliable and, in some cases, severely biased \citep{griffin2008application,feller2017principal}.